h4ck3rk3y/h4ck3rk3y.github.io/_posts/2022-02-01-i-am-getting-fat-again.md

 fb-img: https://gyani.net/img/milkshake.jpg
 ---

-Yesterday involved almost no exercise, a trip to Chick Fil A to get a Spicy Chicken Sandwich Meal with large Fries and a Lemonade, three high calorie drinks, 10 pieces of dumplings and another trip to Chick Fil A to get the Chicken Sandwich with medium fries and Milkshake.
+Yesterday involved almost no exercise, a trip to Chick Fil A to get a Spicy Chicken Sandwich Meal with large Fries and a Lemonade, three high calorie drinks, 10 pieces of dumplings and another trip to Chick Fil A to get the Chicken Sandwich with medium fries and a chocolate milkshake.

 ![Milkshake](https://gyani.net/img/milkshake.jpg)